 As you already know we chose to follow Sandy and David's guidance and seed each team with a mission.
 We did this by pre-allocating features to product owners and using these features as a proxy for the team mission when seeding the teams.
 In an effort to avoid teams being too theme centric, when it came to providing the teams temporary names for the purpose of the self-selection event we went with Product Owner names, not themes.
 In hindsight, this was an abject failure.

 First, it created the impression that the product owner's owned the teams.
 This coupled with the fact that most of the product owners were the most senior person on their team.
 This created a strange power dynamic, that is taking some time to breakdown.

 Secondly, people tended to choose teams based on the work anyway!
 This was different to the patterns that Sandy and David have observed where people tended to choose a team based on who they want to work with.
 The weird part of this was that teams were not going to be changed for at least 6 months but the features only represented 10 weeks worth of work.
 This choice set an expectation we would move people to the work instead of work to the people.
 This was contra to our goal of creating a world in which teams would "pull" in the work they wanted each PI.While not catastrophic this did mean we had to manage expectations as we moved into PI2.

 I think if I had it over, I would try and structure the event so that the newly formed teams pulled down the features that they wanted after the self-selection event!

 This was simply a miss.
 There were lots of good reasons why we did not communicate earlier but I do think it hurt us on the day.
-At a minimum I would like to have communicated the problem we were trying to solve and the constraints before the event.
-This provide an opportunity to flush out any flaws with the thought process and gives people more time to make considered choices.
+At a minimum, I would like to have communicated the problem we were trying to solve and the constraints before the event.
+This provides an opportunity to flush out any flaws with the thought process and gives people more time to make considered choices.